ajith-shankar/BigData-Project-End-to-End/Spark_Setup.md

 # Apache Spark Setup Instructions

-This guide outlines the steps to set up Apache Spark for the BigData Project: End-to-End.
+This guide outlines the steps to set up Apache Spark for the BigData Project: USA-Healthcare-Report.
 Apache Spark is a distributed data processing framework that provides fast in-memory data processing capabilities.

 ## Prerequisites